Semisimple coadjoint orbits and cotangent bundles: Abstract

 \section{Abstract}

 Semisimple (co)adjoint orbits through real hyperbolic elements are well-known to be symplectomorphic to cotangent bundles.
-We provide a new proof of this fact based on elementary results on both Lie theory and symplectic geometry, thus shedding some new light on the symplectic geometry of semisimple (co)adjoint orbits.
+We provide a new proof of this fact based on elementary results on both Lie theory and symplectic geometry.
+Our proof establishes a new connection between the Iwasawa horospherical projection and the symplectic geometry of real hyperbolic (co)adjoint orbits.